MCERQUA/echo-demo-site/images/README.md

 # Images Directory

-This directory contains images for the Echo Demo Site.
+This directory contains permanent image files for the Echo demo site, replacing the temporary Freepik URLs that expire after a certain period.